mozilla/legal-docs/en/common_voice_terms.md

 Through Common Voice, you can donate your voice, written sentences, and the other resources we need to build an open-source voice database that anyone can use to make innovative voice recognition apps for devices and the web.

-You may only participate in Common Voice if you agree to these Common Voice Legal Terms (the "Terms").
+You may only participate in Common Voice if you agree to these Common Voice Legal Terms (the “Terms”).

 ## 1. Eligibility
 Common Voice is open to anyone over the age of 19.
 If you are 19 or under, you must have your parent or guardian’s consent and they must supervise your participation in Common Voice.